simoninireland/epyc/doc/tutorial/avoid-repeated.rst

 subsequent code can assume that the result set exists, is selected, and is populated with results.

-There are a couple of limitations to be aware of, of course:
+There are some limitations to be aware of, of course:

+- This approach doesn't work with :ref:`disconnected operation <jupyter-disconnected>` when the results come back over a long period.
 - You need to be careful about your choice of result set tags, so that they're meaningful to you later.
 This also makes the description and metadata more important.